 "Because of the MARC program, I get to learn from faculty outside my area of interest."

-PhD students, post-doctoral fellows, and junior and senior faculty interested in fostering successful academic research careers that lead to tenure, promotion, and career satisfaction.
+PhD students, post-doctoral fellows, junior faculty, and senior-level faculty interested in fostering successful academic research careers that lead to tenure, promotion, and career satisfaction.

-The MARC program is an online e-mentoring program based on mentoring topics related to fostering successful academic research careers (e.g., scholarly publishing, grant writing, setting up a lab, developing coursework, and negotiating start up packages, etc.).
+The MARC program is an online e-mentoring program based on fostering successful academic research careers (e.g., scholarly publishing, grant writing, setting up a lab, developing coursework, and negotiating start up packages, etc.).
 Participants are matched and engage in a 9-month mentoring relationship.
-Protégés and mentors are matched on broad criteria related to career development and not necessarily on topical areas of expertise.
+Matching is based on broad criteria related to career development and not necessarily on topical areas of expertise.
 Mentoring pairs are free to continue their mentoring relationship beyond the 9-month period.
-Additional features of the program include an online community and an ASHA Convention networking event.
+Additional features of the program include an online community and an invitation to an ASHA Convention networking event.
 Preference is given to applicants at institutions located in the United States.